nasoviva/nasoviva/README.md

-### Hi there 👋
-My name is Victoria.
+### Hi there 👋 My name is Victoria.

-### About me

 🌱 I'm a student of the School21 programming school (Ecole Branch 42).

-🔭 I dream of trying my hand at a real project under the guidance of a mentor.
+🔭 Now I learn Java language and dream of trying my hand at a real project under the guidance of a mentor.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=nasoviva&layout=compact)](https://github.com/nasoviva/github-readme-stats)